Unboxed-Software/solana-course/content/vrf.md

 ### Switchboard VRF Implementation

 Switchboard is a decentralized Oracle network that offers VRFs on Solana.
 Oracles are services that provide external data to a blockchain, allowing them to interact with and respond to real-world events.
 The Switchboard network is made up of many different individual oracles run by third parties to provide external data and service requests on-chain.
-To learn more about Switchboard’s Oracle network, please refer to our [Oracle lesson](https://www.notion.so/Oracles-ede44a3d96ff46bf98a149ecbdabd870?pvs=21).
+To learn more about Switchboard’s Oracle network, please refer to our [Oracle lesson](./oracles.md).

-Switchboard's VRF allows a user to request an oracle to produce a randomness output on-chain.
+Switchboard's VRF allows users to request an oracle to produce a randomness output on-chain.
 Once an oracle has been assigned the request, the proof of the VRF result must be verified on-chain before it can be used.
 The VRF proof takes 276 instructions (~48 transactions) to fully verify on-chain.
-Once the proof is verified, the Switchboard program will execute the callback defined by the VRF Account during account creation.
+Once the proof is verified, the Switchboard program will execute a on-chain callback defined by the VRF Account during account creation.
+From there the program can consume the random data.

-When requesting randomness from Switchboard’s VRF, you must define a callback instruction.
-In this case, the callback is just another instruction in a program that you’d like the Switchboard program to invoke with the VRF result.
-Most likely, we will want the callback to be another instruction that we define in our program to consume the randomness.
-So, when working with VRFs, our program will actually need two separate instructions.
-One to make the VRF request to the Switchboard program and another one that the Switchboard program will invoke once the VRF result has been proven.
-The second instruction will contain the business logic to actually consume and use the random value we get back from Switchboard.

-Lastly, you might be wondering how they get paid. ( Always follow the money if you need to trust something ) In switchboard’s VRF implementation, you actually pay per request.
+You might be wondering how they get paid.
+In switchboard’s VRF implementation, you actually pay per request. // NEEDS more data

 ### Requesting and Consuming VRF